rerouj/py-dts/README.md

 fastapi dev main.py
 ```

-deployments documentation can be found in the FastAPI documentation.
+deployment documentation can be found in the FastAPI documentation.

 https://fastapi.tiangolo.com/deployment/manually/